nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 3. Copy the `custom_components/midea_dehumidifier_lan` folder into your Home Assistant's `custom_components` folder.

 ### Configuring
-1. Add `Midea Appliance (LAN)` integration via UI.
+1. Add `Midea Dehumidifier (LAN)` integration via UI.
 2. Enter Midea cloud username and password.
 Those are the same used in NetHome Plus mobile application.
 3. The integration will discover appliance on local network(s).
-4. If a appliance is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the appliance.
+4. If an appliance is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the appliance.

 ## Known issues